-Operating the video microscope is essential for efficient operation of the LS-AFM.
-It allows for proper viewing of the sample, assists in manual tip approach, and is critical for laser and photodetector alignment.
+Operating the video microscope is essential for efficient operation of the TT-2 AFM.
+It allows for proper viewing of the sample, assists in manual tip approach, and is critical for laser and photo-detector alignment.
 It is advised to practice operating the video microscope before attempting to replace probes or measure images.
 The components of the video microscope are:

-- 1. XY Position Translator: Just above the focus adjust are XY position translators used for centering the probe in the video microscope window. - Zoom Adjust: The zoom lens allows for viewing of a surface at high or low magnification.
-The light intensity must be adjusted when using the zoom lens. - Light Intensity Adjust: It is often critical to adjust the intensity of the light on a sample to get the best image. (not shown) - Focus Adjust: The user can manually alter the microscope's focus with these z-motion adjustment knob. - 5.
-Locking Mechanism: The user should lock the optics in place using this knob.
+- XY Position Translator: At the base of the support pole are XY position translators used for centering the probe in the video microscope window. - Zoom Adjust: The zoom lens allows for viewing of a surface at high or low magnification.
+The light intensity must be adjusted when using the zoom lens. - Light Intensity Adjust: It is often critical to adjust the intensity of the light on a sample to get the best image. (not shown)